GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
-They are, in short, a perfect match.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *David Parnas*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts